7 Hidden Heart Dangers of Grain Free Cat Food

 Common Grain Replacements and Their Impact

 Legumes and potatoes are often used instead of grains.
-They have some good points but can also harm your cat’s health.
+They have some good points, but they can also harm your cat’s health.
 Legumes, for example, are hard for cats to digest because of their complex carbs and proteins.

 Legumes, Potatoes, and Other Fillers